Interior Painting in Montgomery County

-For about 6 years or so we were stuck in the light gray spectrum for the most popular interior painting colors.
-Fortunately, we are stretching our pelletes.
+For about 6 years or so, we were stuck in the light gray spectrum for the most popular interior painting colors.
+Fortunately, we are stretching our palettes.

 Color adds interest to a room.
 But the color doesn’t have to come from the paint color.

 The picture on the right has its walls painted with neutral color from PPG Transcend.
-There needs to be a splash of color added, and the throw pillows provide the beautifully.
-In contrast, If we were to take the throw pillows from the sofa in the left picture and replace them with the one on the right, the room would look dull.
+There needs to be a splash of color added, and the throw pillows provide that beautifully.
+In contrast, if we were to take the throw pillows from the sofa in the left picture and replace them with the one on the right, the room would look dull.

 Whether you are buying a home or selling a home will also factor into which colors you should consider.
 Picking neutral colors like Owl Gray by Ben Moore is a popular choice.

 Klappenberger & Son is an exterior and interior painting contractor serving Montgomery County and beyond.
 In addition to painting, Klappenberger & Son is also a handyman and remodeling contractor.
 Whether you live in any of the towns listed below or anywhere else in Montgomery County, we have you covered.